-- Echeveria – These serve as host plants for butterflies, which associate with domestic economy.
+These serve as host plants for butterflies, which associate with the domestic economy.

-- Aloe vera – This succulent is associated with luck and healing probably because of their medicinal properties.
+This succulent is associated with luck and healing probably because of its medicinal properties.
 They were once known as the immortality plant and had been planted on graves to promote peace before reincarnation.
 However, the aloe plant can also symbolize grief and bitterness.

-- Cactus – This plant is full of spikes, making it the perfect symbol of protection, bravery, and chastity.
-However, cacti can also represent aggressiveness, standoffish-ness and unfriendliness.
+This plant is full of spikes, making it the perfect symbol of protection, bravery, and chastity.
+However, cacti can also represent aggressiveness, standoffishness, and unfriendliness.

 Uses of Succulent Plants throughout History

 Apart from being a favorite ornamental plant, succulents are also known for their medicinal uses, as well as for being a healthy addition to your dinner plate.

 Some succulent plants have been used in rituals, in hopes of providing protection from evil.
 In some cultures, they’re grown as a houseplant to bring in luck and prevent household accidents.